flowdock/api-docs/docs/Authentication.md

 ### API Tokens

-The user's API token is available on the [Tokens](https://flowdock.com/account/tokens) page.
-This can be simply used as the username with HTTP Basic Authentication.
+The API tokens are available on the [Tokens](https://flowdock.com/account/tokens) page.
+These tokens can be simply used as the username with HTTP Basic Authentication.
 The password is in this case ignored.
 Thereby, the following authentication attempts are equivalent:

     $ curl https://deadbeefdeadbeef@api.flowdock.com/flows/acme/main/messages
     $ curl https://deadbeefdeadbeef:DUMMY@api.flowdock.com/flows/acme/main/messages

+Flowdock has two types of API tokens: user tokens and flow tokens.
+User API tokens can be used to authenticate as a specific user in [REST API](rest).
+Flow specific tokens can only be used to authorize anonymous posting to a flow in [Push API](push).

 ### Email / password